 Now that you know what a digital product roadmap is and why it should be an integral part of your management strategies, it’s time to specify your product approach.

 So, what type of product roadmap do you need to create to get the most out of it?
 There are quite a few types to choose from.
-Just keep in mind that different roadmaps serve different purposes, and some of them may not fit perfectly into your project.
+Just keep in mind that different roadmaps serve different purposes, and some of them may not fit perfectly into your project and business objectives.

 With this approach, you define what you want to achieve within a specific timeframe.
 By creating an outcome-oriented roadmap, together with your team, you can specify your plans short (What do you want to do now?), medium (What would you like to achieve in 3 months?) and long (What is your main annual goal?) term.